randrin/My-Diary/README.md

 ### `clone the project`

-Go to the repository and click to clon button
+Go to the repository and click to clone button

 ### `npm install`